cysouw/YAST/text/yast.md

 ## Generating a recipe: ingredients

-In the syntactic model pursued here, the production of an utterance consists of two stages: first a ~~recipe~~ followed by the ~~rules~~.
+In the syntactic model pursued here, the production of an utterance consists of two stages: first a ~~recipe~~ is created, followed by the application of ~~rules~~.
 Planning an utterance means to create a recipe for it, and this formation of a recipe is a generative process.
-The generation of a recipe is followed by the automatic rules that turn the instructions in the recipe into a concrete utterance.
-Now, the generative process for the recipe also has some rules, i.e. restrictions on which recipes can be constructed.
-However, these restrictions are relatively minor, even for a strongly flectional language like German, and other languages might exhibit even less constraints in this regard.
+This generative process also has some "rules", i.e. restrictions on which recipes can be constructed.
+However, these restrictions are relatively minor, even for a strongly flectional language like German.
+Other languages might exhibit even less constraints in this regard.
 The relative freedom to produce recipes reflects the wide leeway speakers have to produce a wide variety of utterances.
 In extremis, the automatic rules will sometimes have to "work around" the instructions in the recipe to mould the speaker's intention in accordance to the structure of the language.

 The basic building blocks of a recipe will be called ~~ingredients~~ (in keeping with the cooking metaphor).
 Basically, ingredients are morphemes, but they also include fixed grammaticalised combinations of morphemes, like non-compositional idioms, and multi-part grammatical structures, like auxiliary constructions.
-Semantically, ingredients induce a state-of-mind at the addressee, consisting of the multitude of situations in accordance to the communally developed practice of using the ingredient (i.e. the ingredient's "meaning").
-The act of uttering an ingredient aims to conjure up some of those possible situations in the mind of the addressee.
+Semantically, ingredients induce a state-of-mind at the addressee, consisting of a multitude of situations in accordance to the communally developed practice of using the ingredient (i.e. the ingredient's "meaning").
+The act of uttering an ingredient intends to conjure up some of those possible situations in the mind of the addressee.

 Restrictions on building a recipe mainly consist of limits on which ingredients can be used in specific positions in the generation.
 To fully describe these limits it will eventually be necessary to specify individual possibilities for each ingredient of a language, because ultimately each ingredient has different distributional constraints and tendencies.
 In the end, something like a Large Language Model with millions of parameters is necessary to fully describe the full distributional detail of a language.
 However, in this book I will only describe some general patterns with the understanding that these patterns are just a starting point for specifying more detail subsequently.
 Ultimately, there is clearly a need for some kind of "grammatical lexicon" that includes the full syntactic detail for each ingredient in humanly readably form (as opposed to the unintelligible black box that is a Large Language Model).